This post may contain affiliate links. Read the full disclosure here.

 - Play a sport

 Motherhood can very easily become monotonous.
 Day in a day out of the same routines and patterns.
 The structure is great for children and really does help mothers stay organized, but it’s also, dare I say…boring.
-Everyone needs a little excitement in their lives once and a while, even mamas!
-A great way to practice self-care is to get yourself excited about something!
+Everyone needs a little excitement in their lives once and a while!
+A great way to practice self-care is to get yourself excited about something.
 Do something that exhilarates or thrills you and treat yourself to that little spark of life.

 - Visit a new landmark